Menu

 This raises even more questions, particularly in relation to Warwick Smith’s media release.
 Why did he:

-2. Refuse to supply the COT cases with a copy of Telstra’s preferred rules of arbitration as soon as questions arose about the possibility that the arbitration agreement was based on Telstra’s version?
+2. Refuse to supply the COT cases with a copy of Telstra’s preferred rules of arbitration as soon as questions arose about the possibility that the arbitration agreement was based on Telstra’s version.

 9. Deliberately hide all these facts from the public in his 12 May 1995 media release?

 Dr Hughes writes to Warwick Smith, confirming Dr Hughes’ view that the arbitration agreement rules he had just used in my case had not allowed enough time for: “… the production of documents, obtaining further particulars, and the preparation of technical reports.”
-Dr Hughes went further, actually apologising for: “… the brevity…” of his comments and noting that the time frame for future arbitrations would need to be longer than it presently was.
+Dr Hughes went further, apologising for “… the brevity…” of his comments and noting that the time frame for future arbitrations would need to be longer than it was.

 PLEASE NOTE: The Media Release does not refer to Dr Hughes’ written opinion that: “… if the process is to remain credible, it is necessary to contemplate a time frame for completion which is longer than presently contained in the Arbitration Agreement.”

-After the statute of limitations had expired, and I could therefore no longer appeal my arbitration award, the TIO’s office actually returned most (but not all) of my arbitration documents, and what was one of the documents that I DID get back?
+After the statute of limitations had expired, and I could no longer appeal my arbitration award, the TIO’s office actually returned most (but not all) of my arbitration documents and What was one of the documents that I DID get back?
 Yes, the letter I faxed to Dr Hughes on 24 January 1995 was included, with my fax machine identified across the top of the document.
 This proves, of course, that I had complied with Dr Hughes instructions, which only allowed me twenty-four hours to respond.
 Mr Pinnock’s 28 June 1995 letter can be accessed at absentjustice.com Open Letter File No/52-A to 52-C.

 Open Letter File No/52-A to 52-C is just one of those many situations where unscrupulous people involved in the COT arbitrations cared little for the rights of the COT claimants.